WebAssembly/spec/spectec/test-prose/TEST.md

 invocation fa val^n
 1. Let m be { FUNC: []; GLOBAL: []; TABLE: []; MEM: []; ELEM: []; DATA: []; EXPORT: []; }.
 2. Let f be { LOCAL: []; MODULE: m; }.
-3. Push the activation of f with arity 0 to the stack.
+3. Push the activation of f to the stack.
 4. Assert: Due to validation, $funcinst()[fa].CODE is of the case FUNC.
 5. Let (FUNC functype valtype* expr) be $funcinst()[fa].CODE.
 6. Let [valtype_param^n]->[valtype_res^k] be functype.